ninnakin/RegressionModels/Course_project.md

 amManual       14.079428    3.4352512    4.098515   0.0003409
 qsec            1.016974    0.2520152    4.035366   0.0004030
 wt:amManual    -4.141376    1.1968119   -3.460340   0.0018086

+Showing that a greater value of qsec (acceleration) will increase fuel consumption.
+As in model 2, we see that the connection between MPG and transmission type depends on the weight of the car.
+For automatic cars, MPG decreases with  -2.94 for every 1000 lb increase in weight, and for manual cars MPG decreases with -7.08 for every 1000 lb increase.

 ## Is there a significant difference in mpg between automatic and manual transmission cars